-XVI.
 ENERGY

-Delaware has enacted the Delaware Energy Act establishing a State Energy Office ("SEO") within DNREC.
-The purpose of SEO is, in part, to encourage and promote energy conservation, the use of renewable and alternative energy technologies, and to administer the monies in the Green Energy Fund.
-The monies in the Green Energy Fund are administered as grants and loans for the development, promotion and support of renewable or alternative energy technology in the State.
+Delaware has enacted the Delaware Energy Act establishing a State Energy Office (SEO) within DNREC.
+The purpose of SEO is, in part, to encourage and promote energy conservation and the use of renewable and alternative energy technologies, and to administer the monies in the Green Energy Fund.
+The monies in the Green Energy Fund are administered as grants and loans for the development, promotion, and support of renewable or alternative energy technology in the State.
+Delaware has also created a Sustainable Energy Utility to develop customer-sited renewable energy generation and end-user energy efficiency.